supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_02_Implementing_security_solutions_hybrid_scenarios.md

 1. On the **Inventory** page, in the **Log Analytics workspace** drop-down list, select the Log Analytics workspace you created earlier in this task and select **Enable**.

 	![](../Media/az-801(2).png)

-   >**Note:** Ensure that you do not select the same region you entered when creating the log analytics workspace.

    >**Note**: Wait for the installation of the corresponding Log Analytics solution to complete.
 This might take about 3 minutes.